-In the next phase of development, the robot will have a significant role.
-Indeed, we will focus on developing new behavioral adaptation techniques to enable robots to personalize the interaction to the different patient's unique needs and adjust it to different situations.
+The next phase of development will focus on developing new human-robot interaction techniques to enable robots to personalize the interaction with respect to the different patient's unique needs and adjust it to different situations.
 There may be instances where the patient performs a test incorrectly because they cannot understand the instructions, decide voluntarily to cheat, or are unable to complete it.
 The robot will need to handle these challenges.
-At the same time, we plan to conduct more experiments in real-world scenarios to (i) validate user acceptance [33] and (ii) compare the additional metrics obtained with our system with other sensors used by clinicians (e.g., accelerometers and gait platform).
+At the same time, we plan to conduct more experiments in real-world scenarios to (i) validate user acceptance and (ii) compare the additional metrics obtained with our system with other sensors used by clinicians (e.g., accelerometers and gait platform).